-The advantages of off-grid living – you are completely self-sufficient.
-If the power goes out, so what?
+The main advantage of off-grid living is that you are completely self-sufficient.
+If the grid power goes out, so what?
 It doesn’t impact you.
-If an emergency happens at the local city water plant, you won’t be impacted.
+If an emergency happens at the local city water plant, you’re still covered.
 Not to mention all of the money you WON’T be spending on monthly appliance bills.

-Also, though going off-grid could require an initial investment, if you choose one of these smaller alternative housing options your investment may not be as large as some might think.
+Also, though going off-grid could require an initial investment, if you choose one of these smaller alternative housing options your investment may not be as large as you might think.

 Plus, there is freedom in living a completely self-sufficient lifestyle, and you can’t put a dollar sign on freedom.

 However, you can’t forget the disadvantages of going off-grid either.
-You may have to move because a lot of places will not allow you to be completely off-the-grid, unless you are choosing to go solar, add a well, etc.
+You may have to move from your current location because a lot of places won’t allow you to be completely off-the-grid.

-Plus, you must consider the investment you will be making into your property if you decide to go with the ‘modern off-grid’ option.
-It is not cheap, but you may very well deem the expense worth it.
-(Which our family does.)
+You must consider the investment you’re making if you decide to go with the “modern off-grid” option.
+It’s not cheap, but you may deem the expense worth it.